shelkemayur2002/new/README.md

 ### **🐞Bug-id : P1-BG-15**

 **Description:**
-1. Dashboard module cards contain right-arrow icon for quick navigation.
+1. On the Management Dashboard, each module card contains a right-arrow icon intended for quick navigation.
 2. Clicking these arrows does nothing.
+3. No page navigation or action is triggered.

-**Expected Result:** Should navigate to respective module pages.
+**Expected Result:** Clicking arrow should navigate to the module’s page.
 **Actual Result:** Arrow icons are unresponsive.

 **Category:**  Functional